It was 2002 and I unexpectedly found myself as a single mom.

-It reminds me of the process to refine gold and silver…how metal must be super heated to the point of melting in order to bring out the dross – the impurities.
+Like the process to refine gold and silver, when metal must be super heated, to the point of melting in order to bring out the impurities – I was in the fire.

 - Proverbs 35:4 – Take away the dross from the silver, and there comes out a vessel for the silversmith.